Robot Monster: Plot

-Ro-Man's mission is waylaid, however, when he develops an illogical attraction to Alice and cannot bring himself to eliminate her, asking the Great One if he may keep one human but is demanded to continue the mission.
+Ro-Man's mission is waylaid, however, when he develops an illogical attraction to Alice and cannot bring himself to eliminate her, asking the Great One if he may keep one human, but the Great One demands that he continue the mission.
 Ro-Man rediscovers Alice and Roy, and throws Roy off a cliff.
 He explains to Alice that the source of his energy lies in his cave, where he takes her and attempts to woo her before being interrupted by the Professor's broadcast.
 They ask for a quick death at the ravine, and Ro-Man agrees.
-Immediately after this, the Great One contacts him, angry at him for rejecting the plan to keep the girl and accusing him of bearing free will in violation of Ro-Man law.
+Immediately after this, the Great One contacts him, angry at him for thinking up the plan to keep the girl and accusing him of bearing free will in violation of Ro-Man law.
 He gives Ro-Man one last chance to destroy the girl, which Ro-Man refuses to.
 Johnny distracts him, allowing the family to save Alice.
 Both Johnny and Ro-Man are suddenly killed by the Great One with a Calcinator blast.
-The Great One continues the genocide with Cosmic June Rays, which cause prehistoric reptiles to appear; and psychotronic vibrations, which "smash the planet Earth out of the universe".
+The Great One continues the genocide with Cosmic Q-Rays, which cause prehistoric reptiles to appear; and psychotronic vibrations, which "smash the planet Earth out of the universe".

 But Johnny is alive, having just awakened from a concussion-induced fever dream.
 Up to now, all that has happened has just been his nightmare.
 His sisters, their mother, and the two scientists, whom the family met while picnicking in Bronson Canyon, rejoice at finding him.
 Johnny and his family invite the scientists home for dinner; they accept.

-Suddenly, Ro-Man, his arms raised in a threatening manner after having just arrived on Earth, walks out of his cave directly toward the audience.
+Suddenly, the Great One, his arms raised in a threatening manner, walks out of his cave directly toward the audience.